guiomar/app-bad-channels/README.md

     * `param_skip_by_annotation`, `str` or `list of str`, any annotation segment that begins with the given string will not be included in filtering, and segments on either side of the given excluded annotated segment will be filtered separately.
       Default is `["edge, "bad acq skip"]`.

-This list along with the parameters' default values correspond to the 0.22.0 version of MNE Python.
+This list along with the default values correspond to the parameters of MNE Python version 0.22.0 find_bad_channels_maxwell function (except for return_scores).
+N.B: one parameter (`extended_proj`) is not included here and so is set to its default value defined by MNE Python, which is an empty list.

 5) Ouput files are:
     * a `.fif` MEG file with bad channels marked as "bad" in its `mne.info`,